withastro/docs/src/pages/en/reference/directives-reference.md

 The `is:inline` directive means that `<style>` and `<script>` tags:

 - Will not be bundled into an external file.
+This means that attributes like `defer` which control the loading of an external file will have no effect.
 - Will not be deduplicated—the element will appear as many times as it is rendered.
 - Will not have its `import`/`@import`/`url()` references resolved relative to the `.astro` file.
 - Will be pre-processed, for example a `<style lang="sass">` attribute will still generate plain CSS.